- Plant Sales

 - Seed Exchange

 - Germination Guide

 Germination Guide Overview

-This guide provides recommendations for germination of over 7300 seeds listed in the seed exchange of the Ontario Rock Garden & Hardy Plant Society, accumulated since 1995.
+This guide provides recommendations for germination of over 7300 seeds listed in the seed exchange of the Ontario Rock Garden & Hardy Plant Society between 1995 and 2014.
 For each species, a single germination technique has been chosen from several successful approaches for dry seed stored 6 months @ 20°C, except where noted.

-While this data is based primarily on the experience of ORG&HPS members, we have also relied extensively on methods described by Norman Deno (Seed Germination Theory and Practice), Dr. Pavel Slaby ( www.kadel.cz/flora ) and Tom Clothier ( http://tomclothier.hort.net).
+While this data is based primarily on the experience of ORG&HPS members, we have also relied extensively on methods described by Norman Deno (Seed Germination Theory and Practice), Dr. Pavel Slaby ( www.kadel.cz/flora ) Tom Clothier ( http://tomclothier.hort.net) and Gene Mirro, an authority on lilies.
 We are continuing to collect complete data on many species.

 If you have suggestions for improving this guide or additional information about germination please let us know.